thabisokgare/thabisokgare/README.md

 ## Hi there 👋

 👨‍💻 About Me
 Hi there!
-I'm Thabiso Kgare, an aspiring Software Developer passionate about building scalable, efficient, and impactful software solutions.
+I'm Thabiso Kgare, an aspiring Software Developer/Business Ananlyst  passionate about building scalable, efficient, and impactful software solutions.
 I'm in my final year of studying Information Technology, majoring in Business Systems, and constantly exploring new ways to create value through code.

 💻 Tech Stack
 Languages: